elad-bar/DahuaVTO2MQTT/README.md

 ## Changelog

+* 2020-Dec-11

+  * Changed MQTT Client to Mosquitto\Client

+  * Use one connection with keep alive

+  * Update MQTT Events

-- 2020-Oct-21 - Reverted connection to per message, docker based image changed to php:7.4.11-cli
+* 2020-Oct-21 - Reverted connection to per message, docker based image changed to php:7.4.11-cli

-- 2020-Oct-12 - Added deviceType and serialNumber to MQTT message's payload, Improved connection to one time instead of per message
+* 2020-Oct-12 - Added deviceType and serialNumber to MQTT message's payload, Improved connection to one time instead of per message

-- 2020-Sep-04 - Edit Readme file, Added Supported Models and MQTT Events documentation
+* 2020-Sep-04 - Edit Readme file, Added Supported Models and MQTT Events documentation

-- 2020-Mar-27 - Added new environment variable - MQTT_BROKER_TOPIC_PREFIX
+* 2020-Mar-27 - Added new environment variable - MQTT_BROKER_TOPIC_PREFIX

-- 2020-Feb-03 - Initial version combing the event listener with MQTT
+* 2020-Feb-03 - Initial version combing the event listener with MQTT

 ## Credits
 All credits goes to <a href="https://github.com/riogrande75">@riogrande75</a> who wrote that complicated integration